Time is not a Healer, but it Sure Makes Hindsight 20:20: Impossibility of Consensus in the Fail-To-Send Model

 \end{proof}

-\begin{theorem} Every pseudo-consensus algorithm has an infinite non-deciding execution. \end{theorem} \begin{proof} Using~\Cref{l2,l3}, we inductively construct an infinite execution in which each configuration is $p$-dependent for some process $p$, and hence no process ever decides.
+\begin{theorem} Every pseudo-consensus algorithm has an infinite non-deciding execution. \end{theorem} \begin{proof} Using~\Cref{l2,l3}, we inductively construct an infinite execution in which each configuration is $p$-dependent for some process $p$.
+By~\Cref{lem:p-dep-non-decided}, every $p$-dependent configuration is undecided, and thus no process ever decides.

 \end{proof}